 We Panoply and our affiliates, or analytics or service providers, use technologies such as cookies, beacons, tags, and scripts, to analyse trends, administer the website or application, tracking users’ movements around the website, and to gather demographic information about our user base as a whole.
 We may receive reports based on the use of these technologies by these companies on an individual and aggregated basis.

 Panoply will gain necessary consent from those visitors for the placement of such technologies upon first visiting our European websites.

 A cookie is a data file that is placed by a website operator on the hard drive of a visitor’s computer to their site.
-First-party cookies (owned and controlled by Panoply) are enabled to the computers of those visiting our websites for the following purposes: to improve the user experience by allowing the site to remember a visitor as they browse through different pages; to allow us to perform site analytics; to assess whether visitors to the site later become referrals to clinical trials.
-Our websites also place cookies for the purpose of serving Panoply-sponsored advertisements at third-party websites, and for the purpose of performing various cost analyses relating to the site.
+First-party cookies (owned and controlled by Panoply) are enabled to the computers of those visiting our websites for the following purposes: to improve the user experience by allowing the site or application to remember a visitor as they browse through different pages; to allow us to perform site analytics; to assess whether visitors to the site later become referrals to clinical trials.
+Our websites or applications also place cookies for the purpose of serving Panoply-sponsored advertisements at third-party websites, and for the purpose of performing various cost analyses relating to the site.
 One of the ways that we do this is through the use of Google Analytics using data layers listed here.

 If you do not consent to the placement of cookies and other tracking technologies, you may still use our website, but your ability to use some features or areas of our website may be limited.

 As is true of most web sites or applications, we gather certain information automatically and store it in log files.
 This information may include internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and/or clickstream data.